 Because of these responses, they may appear to be aware of their surroundings.
 However, they have no awareness of themselves or their environment.
 Their apparent responses to their surroundings result from automatic (involuntary) basic reflexes and not from a conscious action.
 For example, they may instinctively grasp an object when it touches their hand, as a baby does.

 People in a vegetative state cannot do things that require thought or conscious intention.
 They cannot speak, follow commands, move their limbs purposefully, or move to avoid a painful stimulus.

 Most people in a vegetative state have lost all capacity for awareness, thought, and conscious behavior.
-However in a few people, functional magnetic resonance imaging Functional MRI In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (fMRI) and electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) have detected evidence of some brain activity suggesting possible awareness.
+However in a few people, functional magnetic resonance imaging Functional MRI Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (fMRI) and electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) have detected evidence of some brain activity suggesting possible awareness.
 In these people, the cause was usually a head injury, not a disorder that resulted in the brain being deprived of oxygen.
 When the people were asked to imagine moving a part of their body, these tests showed appropriate brain activity for such an action (although the people did not do the action).
 However, these tests cannot determine how much awareness these people have.
 Awareness that can be detected only by these tests is called covert (hidden) consciousness.

 People in a vegetative state have no control over urination and bowel movements (are incontinent).